 For water preservation two cisterns were built below the structure to capture rain and fog runoff and provide up to 338,000 gallons of water for use in the facility’s plumbing system.
 Additionally, 25% of the roof’s surface collects water for use in the flushing toilets throughout the facility, which along with waterless urinals, is estimated to save 1,000,000 gallons of water each year.

-San Francisco Green Building presents another way in which the Exploratorium is pioneering commercial building concepts is in the use of 100% fresh air in the HVAC system.
+The Exploratorium is pioneering commercial building concepts in its use of 100% fresh air in the HVAC system.
 No air in the system is recirculated; it is all pumped in fresh from outside.
-Sensors in the building constantly monitor Carbon Dioxide levels and air handlers open dampers in the system when fresh air is needed.
-As healthy building inspectors, we at Healthy Building Science are always stressing the importance of fresh air and adequate ventilation to our clients, so learning about this system really impressed me as well.
+Sensors in the building constantly monitor carbon dioxide levels and air handlers open dampers in the system when fresh air is needed.
+As healthy building inspectors, we at Healthy Building Science are always stressing the importance of fresh air and adequate ventilation to our clients, so learning about this system impressed me as well.

 LEED Platinum Building

-I suppose it is no surprise that on January 10, 2014 the Exploratorium was awarded LEED Platinum certification from the U.S. Green Building Council.
+It is no surprise that on January 10, 2014 the Exploratorium was awarded LEED Platinum certification from the U.S. Green Building Council.
 The museum hopes that its pioneering experiment in design can be an inspiration and educational tool for visitors, builders and architects worldwide.
 Moving into the 21st century, green and sustainable building appears to be the best way to ensure the health of both the people who inhabit our buildings and the planet we must all inhabit together.
-The San Francisco Green Building movement is better having this building.
+The San Francisco Green Building movement is better for having this building in our city.